How to boost workplace safety efforts by connecting wellness

 According to CDC, chronic pain is a pervasive health condition affecting as many as one in five adults and nearly one-quarter of them have used a prescription opioid in the past 3 months and this is associated with increased risk for misuse, addiction, morbidity and mortality.

-In some cases, injured employees themselves request to be weaned off the drugs due to safety concerns after seeing the letters outlining the risks, Pravatiner said.
+In some cases, injured employees themselves request to be weaned off the drugs due to safety concerns after seeing the letters outlining the risks.

 Sometimes, simply tapering down the medication over time isn’t a safe option.
 In cases of long-term, high-dose opioid use, other dangerous drug combinations, or both, SFM has sent injured employees to rehabilitation programs.
 These programs focus on non-medication pain management treatment/alternatives as they help people stop using their opioid painkillers.